MaryIsbell/Editing/natturnerdocumentingsouth.md

 looking for some one, and none of my men joining me, I concluded Jacob and Nat had been taken, and compelled to betray me.
-On this I gave up all hope for the present; and on Thursday night after having supplied myself with provisions from Mr. Travis\'s, I scratched a hole under a pile of fence rails in a field, where I concealed myself for six weeks, never leaving my hiding place but for a few minutes in the dead of night to get water which was very near; thinking by this time I could venture
+On this I gave up all hope for the present; and on Thursday night after having supplied myself with provisions from Mr. Travis's, I scratched a hole under a pile of fence rails in a field, where I concealed myself for six weeks, never leaving my hiding place but for a few minutes in the dead of night to get water which was very near; thinking by this time I could venture